-When you start out in business, the last thing you want to spend my money on is legal stuff, even though it’s one of the most critical things you need to do.
+When you start out in business, the last thing you want to spend my money on is legal stuff, even though it’s one of the most critical things you need to do to protect yourself.

 Good legal documents are important for many different reasons.
 They: